 My research explores health inequality in contemporary society.
 More specifically, I examine how macro-level social forces (e.g., health policy, treatment access, racism) impact people's day-to-day health experiences.
 I focus, in particular, on advancing health communication scholarship in three primary contexts: (1) end-of-life care, (2) HIV/AIDS, and (3) substance abuse.

 I have published over 40 research articles, book chapters, and reference works during the past ten years.
 My scholarship appears in leading journals such as Archives of Sexual Behavior, Communication Theory, Health Communication, Journal of Family Communication, Journal of Healthcare for the Poor and Underserved, Psycho-Oncology, Journal of Addictive Diseases, and Community Mental Health Journal.
-I am also a co-editor of the forthcoming book, Post-AIDS Discourse in Health Communication: Sociocultural Interpretations (currently under contract with Routledge).
-Please see below for a list of representative publications.
+I am also a co-editor of the forthcoming book, Post-AIDS Discourse in Health Communication: Sociocultural Interpretations; it is available for preorder here: Post-AIDS Discourse in Health Communication – Sociocultural Interpretations.

 In addition to these published works, I have served as a primary or co-investigator on funded research projects totaling approximately $1.6 million; the specific funding sources include the Substance Abuse and Mental Health Services Administration (SAMHSA), Center for Drug Policy and Enforcement (CDPE), Office of National Drug Control Policy (ONDCP), and the Waterhouse Family Institute for the Study of Communication and Society (WFI) at Villanova University.